 In our school we use an online programme called IDL which is highly effective programme for improving reading and spelling.
-All children $Yr\ 1-Yr\ 6$ have their own log in details and can access this programme from home.
+All children have their own log in details and can access this programme from home.
 The children all work at their own pace and level.
 We would encourage every child to spend 5-10 minutes per night on the IDL programme.
 (Minimum of 3 times a week is needed for the children to make any sustained progress).
-In addition to this we use Purple Mash spelling in KS2 and Red Rose Spelling in KS1.